 For an older child, the Heimlich maneuver is the first aid for choking.
 Kneel behind the child and place your right fist just above the navel and cover the fist with your other palm, then begin to apply pressure to the abdomen as if you are attempting to lift the child.
 Repeat this five times until the object comes out.

 For a nosebleed, let the child sit down upright and bend the neck forward to allow the blood to flow onto the ground, using a clean cloth, pinch the top of the nose for 10 minutes which should be enough time to stop the bleeding.
 If the bleeding hasn’t stopped, rush to the hospital, but maintain the posture.

 A sprain is less serious than a fracture and the pain is less severe.
 The first aid for a sprain is to take the pressure off the sprained area and raise it up for about 20 minutes.
 Follow this up with a cold compress to control the pain.

 If the child cannot breathe, CPR will be needed.
-Lay the child on their back, put the heel of your palm over the middle of their chest and begin compressions.
+Lay the child on their back, and put the heel of your palm over the middle of their chest, and begin compressions.
 Each time you compress, allow for the chest to rise back to position.
 You can do 30 compressions and check to see if they are breathing.
-Keep doing this until they begin to breath or help arrives.
+Keep doing this until they begin to breathe or help arrives.